 10 Iconic Italian Cocktails

-Mastroianni’s class, Sean Connery’s style, Humphrey Bogart’s charm- these icons always seemed to look their best at the bar counter, where an elegant barman served impeccable cocktails in Martini glasses or pure crystal tumblers.
+Mastroianni’s class, Sean Connery’s style, Humphrey Bogart’s charm- these icons always looked their best at the bar counter, where an elegant barman served impeccable cocktails in Martini glasses or pure crystal tumblers.

-A world away from the tacky bartenders and plastic glasses we sometimes have to deal with these days, but fortunately, the cocktail myth lives on.
+It’s a world away from the tacky bartenders and plastic glasses we sometimes have to deal with, but fortunately, the cocktail myth lives on.

 Here are ten of the best Italian cocktails, certainly the most Iconic: